18thCentury/MindNote/todo/development_todo.md

 * **Guardrail:** Must prevent **circular dependencies** (A cannot be dropped onto any of its descendants).
 Drop must be invalid in this case.
 **Output Format:** Code snippet for `MindmapCanvas.vue` demonstrating the drag event handlers (`onNodeDrag`, `onNodeDragStop`) including the hot zone calculation logic and Pinia Action calls.

-#### To-Do: Implement Image Node Insertion and Display (Drag and Drop)
+#### To-Do: Implement Image Insertion and Display (Drag and Drop)
 **AI Role:** Vue.js front-end developer, UI/UX designer, `vue-flow` expert.
 **Task:** Implement the ability to drag image into the mindmap.
-These nodes should display a thumbnail of the image.Drag and Drop logic is like todo "Implement Node Re-parenting & Sorting (Drag and Drop)".
-Upon dropping an image onto the canvas or a node, create a new image node at that position.
+These nodes should display a thumbnail of the image.Drag and Drop logic is like the todo:"Implement Node Re-parenting & Sorting (Drag and Drop)".
+Upon dropping an image onto the sibling or a node, create a new image node at that position.
 Update the Pinia `mindmapStore` accordingly.
 **Assumptions:**
 *   `MindmapCanvas.vue` is implemented.
 *   `MindmapCustomNode.vue` can render images.